 Undocumented Students: Know Your Rights

-And if you're interested in helping undocumented and refugee students by working as a legal advocate, an immigration attorney, or a lawmaker, consider a degree in legal studies or public administration:
+Interested in helping undocumented and refugee students by working as a legal advocate, an immigration attorney, or a lawmaker?
+Consider a degree in legal studies or public administration:

 Support, Advocacy and Resources for Undocumented Students

 As an undocumented, refugee or immigrant student, it’s important to understand that you are not alone.
 In addition to the millions of others who have made the journey to the United States, navigated the challenges of our higher education system, and even achieved citizenship, there are various legal networks and advocacy groups working to ensure your future here.
 A number of influential and highly visible legal groups are working every day to clarify America’s immigration policy, improve fairness, create normalized pathways to citizenship, and provide direct support, advocacy, protection, defense and representation of immigrants and undocumented residents.
 Some of these groups are dedicated to the broader spectrum of immigration laws, some are dedicated to particular immigrant populations, and others are aligned with the specific needs of undocumented students.

 As an undocumented student, you face a unique set of challenges that include choosing an inclusive learning environment, financing an affordable college education without access to federal aid, and locating critical support services that can help secure your success.
 Online colleges and graduate programs represent a great opportunity for undocumented and immigrant students seeking secure, affordable and inclusive learning conditions.
 But acclimating to online college comes with its own set of challenges.